omgmog/install-all-firefox/README.markdown

 - Added groups ("all", "all\_past", "all\_future")
 - Added "current" alias for the current version
 - Add check for local 'bits' folder (if whole branch mirrored locally)
+- You can run `./install-all-firefox.sh status` to see what you have installed

 ## TODO
 - Add ability to specify additional versions